What’s the Cost of a Main Sewer Line Cleaning in Phoenix?

 March 06, 2018

-Have several backed up drains in your home that are driving you crazy?
+Do you have several backed up drains in your home that are driving you crazy?
+Yikes!
 If so, you likely need to have your main sewer line cleared—and, of course, you’re probably wondering how much that will cost.

-Well, the cost to clear your main sewer line in Arizona ranges from $150 to $700, while the average price is $380 for this service.
+Well, the cost to clear your main sewer line in Arizona ranges from $100–$500, while the average price is $300 for this service.

 In this article, we’ll cover: